stokkete - stock.adobe.com

 Enterprise search software can help an organization in the following ways:

-- Aid user productivity by reducing time to find information.
+- Improve user experience and aid productivity by reducing time to find information.
 For example, employees can use enterprise search to locate a document without needing to log in to multiple systems individually.

 - Reduce risk by highlighting sources of truth for the same content, such as several versions of the same contract that multiple people edited and stored in different systems.
 Another example includes highlighting missing content, such as an unfiled customer nondisclosure agreement.

 - Enhance business insights by showing structured and unstructured business content in the same dashboard.
-This could include displaying recent customer complaints logged in the CRM system alongside sales orders from the ERP system and sales contracts from the document management system (DMS).
+This could include displaying recent customer complaints logged in the CRM system alongside sales orders from the ERP system and sales contracts from the document management system.

-Enterprise search systems enable businesses to mine unstructured content for information which they can display alongside structured data.
-Enterprise search is the business intelligence for unstructured content.
+Enterprise search systems enable businesses to mine unstructured data for information which they can display alongside structured data.
+Enterprise search is the business intelligence for unstructured data.

 Businesses should consider the following steps when developing an enterprise search strategy.

-Know what the end user expects from the system
+Know what the end user expects from the enterprise system

 First, organizations should create user stories.
 User stories describe interactions with enterprise search and provide businesses with insight on how to test the system.
 When creating user stories, businesses should survey employees to understand their roles and what they expect from the enterprise search system.
 Companies should also be familiar with their organization's information governance policies and confidentiality rules when developing the enterprise search strategy.